 5. A basic course in federal income taxation is a prerequisite for all courses in the Graduate Tax Program.
 Candidates who do not hold a J.D. degree from a U.S. law school may satisfy this requirement by enrolling in TAX 100 at New York Law School in their first semester in the Graduate Tax Program.
 Candidates who earned their J.D. degrees more than five years prior to matriculation in the Graduate Tax Program or who wish to review basic income tax concepts may also enroll in TAX 100.
 However, the basic course in federal income taxation will not count toward meeting the 24 credit requirement for the LL.M. in Taxation.

 6. To be eligible to receive the LL.M. in Taxation, a degree candidate must have a minimum cumulative grade point average of B – (2.67).
-With the exception of Professional Responsibility in Federal Tax Practice (TAX 403), the Graduate Tax Externship (TAX 600) and BUS 300 Accounting for Lawyers, Basic, all courses used to satisfy the LL.M. in Taxation degree requirements must be courses that are graded on a numerical basis.
+With the exception of Professional Responsibility in Federal Tax Practice (TAX 403), the Graduate Tax Externship (TAX 600), and BUS 300 Accounting for Lawyers, Basic, all courses used to satisfy the LL.M. in Taxation degree requirements must be courses that are graded on a numerical basis.
 Students who complete 24 credits with less than a cumulative grade point average of 2.67 may take in excess of 24 credits, but only the first 28 credits will be considered in determining whether degree requirements have been met and all required courses shall be included in this determination.
 The degree must be completed within five years of matriculation.

 7. Dual LL.M.
 Degree Program.
 For foreign trained lawyers, we offer the opportunity to both qualify to sit for the New York Bar Examination by completing the LL.M. in American Business Law and to meet the LL.M. in Taxation degree requirements on an accelerated basis.